arranf/arranf.github.io/docs/README.md

 <profile-image />
 I'm Arran France and I'm a people-first software engineering manager with a focus on building user-first products.

-I lead the North American Estimating team at Tractable, who are responsible for delivering Tractable's fastest growing product offering.
-I previously led the Application Platform and the Engineering Platform teams providing product teams extendable reusable components and infrastructure tools to improve developer productivity.
+I lead the Wills team at Farewill.
+I previously worked at Tractable leading the Estimating product, and the Application Platform and the Engineering Platform teams.

 ### The Other Stuff